 Older people tend to have more disease and disability than younger adults.
 They often have many diseases at the same time and most of the diseases are chronic.
 Disease and disability can greatly limit independence and increase the need for support.
 How well a person functions is determined by the ability to perform essential self-care activities (usually called activities of daily living), such as eating, dressing, bathing, transferring between bed and chair, and using the toilet.
+In a community study done in Singapore to assess the functional status of those 60 years and older, 17% were dependent in at least one area of ADL and 10.4% had at least one IADL that they could not perform2.
 How well a person functions is also determined by the ability to perform additional important activities (usually called instrumental activities of daily living), such as preparing meals, performing housework, taking drugs as instructed, going on errands, managing finances, and using a telephone.
+While many elderly people have the strength to perform these tasks, they may not have the volition to do so, as seen in many with dementia or depression.
+Hence, it is not just important to assess their musculo-skeletal and neurological system for ability, but also their mental status for volition.